-At a functional level, the 35-foot-long crossing effectively creates nearly 100,000-square-feet of contiguous office space on a single floor.
-The bridge connects two distinct spaces—on one end a double-height main dining hall and all-hands space; on the other, two light-filled floors of specialty dining.
-By connecting these collective amenities, the new skybridge provides opportunities for employees to intermingle as they traverse between the two buildings, while also fostering a greater sense of community within the company.
+The 35-foot-long crossing connects a double-height main dining hall and all-hands space and two light-filled floors of specialty dining, creating nearly 100,000-square-feet of contiguous gathering space.
+By connecting these amenities, the Skybridge provides opportunities for employees to intermingle as they traverse between buildings, while fostering a greater sense of community within the company.